Mohamed-Hawas/Operating-System-Labs/Lab 1 Simple Shell/readme.md

-Sure, here's a simple README file for your shell program:

 # Simple Shell Implementation in C

 This is a basic implementation of a shell in C programming language.
 It allows users to execute commands, change directories (`cd`), and display the current working directory (`pwd`).